filoxo/orthodox-mac-keymap/README.md

 ### Usage

-1. Copy the `macmap` dir and its contents into the qmk `keyboards/orthodox/keymaps` dir
+1. Copy `macmap` and its contents into `qmk_firmware/keyboards/orthodox/keymaps`
-2. Compile keymap and flash automatically
+2. From the qmk root, compile keymap and flash automatically by running:

         make orthodox/rev1:macmap:avrdude